Anime magazine history, Part 1: 1975-1977

 The Armored Trooper Votoms Hub

 Armored Trooper Votoms is my favorite mecha anime of all time.
-It's one of the things that made me what I am today.
+It's one of the things that made me who I am today.
 I participated in its import to the US and various other projects, but never got the chance to take my fandom online...until now.
 This right here is a website-within-a-website that will explore Votoms like never before.
 Keep watching as new content is added!

 Continue Reading >